Chronic Lymphocytic Leukemia (CLL)

 Stem cell transplantation is a procedure in which healthy stem cells are transplanted into the patient’s body.
 Stem cells are the immature cells that develop into different types of blood cells.

-Stem cell transplantation may be an option for patients with CLL who have relapsed after initial treatment or who have not responded to initial treatment.
+Stem cell transplantation may be an option for patients with chronic lymphocytic leukemia (CLL) who have relapsed after initial treatment or who have not responded to initial treatment.
 Patients may eventually succumb due to the development of resistant disease, superimposed infections, or less commonly, transformation to a more aggressive lymphoma.

-Clinical trials are research studies that test new treatments for CLL.
-Clinical trials can be a good option for patients with CLL who have not responded to other treatments or who have relapsed after initial treatment.
+Clinical trials are research studies that test new treatments for chronic lymphocytic leukemia (CLL).
+Clinical trials can be a good option for patients with chronic lymphocytic leukemia (CLL) who have not responded to other treatments or who have relapsed after initial treatment.

 Figure 2 from A New Era is Coming up in the Treatment of Chronic Lymphocytic Leukemia published in Lymphoma and Chronic Lymphocytic Leukemias” by Libertas Academica is licensed under CC BY 2.0.

-The treatment for CLL depends on the stage of the disease, the patient’s age and health, and the presence of certain genetic mutations.
+Chronic lymphocytic leukemia (CLL) treatment depends on the stage of the disease, the patient’s age and health, and the presence of certain genetic mutations.

 • Patients with early-stage CLL (Rai stage 0 or I): Patients with early-stage CLL may not need treatment right away.
 However, some patients with early-stage CLL may benefit from early treatment, such as targeted therapy.